-Most people don't include them in their definition of greenspace.
+Most people forget to include them in their definition of greenspace.
 That's reserved for larger public spaces like parks, sporting grounds, etc. And to be honest, most verges are pretty barren places.
 Flat and neat if viewed from a passing car.

-They are not seen as meeting places, or playing areas.
+They are not currently seen as meeting places, or playing areas.
 If used at all, they are for walking the dog or passing through to get somewhere on foot.
 Spending undue time in front of someone's house could be seen as loitering and suspicious.

 Recent moves to plant on the verge have caused issues between residents and councils.
 The drama usually starts with a complaint from a neighbouring resident.
 There are unwritten social mores at play and if you seem to be appropriating the land for your own use, you've overstepped the line.

 So it's yours if you don't mow the grass, ours if you overstep, mine if your dog leaves a "gift", and Council's if the path needs fixing.

 However, this mixed ownership also makes the nature strips rich with meaning and opportunity.

-It is the place we move from our private realm into the public arena and become citizens of our neighbourhood – unless we bypass this hyperlocal connection by driving from a garage straight to the road in car-dependent, dormitory suburbs.
+It is the place we move from our private realm into the public arena and become citizens of our neighbourhood.

-Bringing nature into this space means that we interact with it every time we leave and arrive home.
-It is part of our everyday lives, unlike a park which is a separate destination we may choose to go to.
+Bringing nature into this space means that we interact with it every time we go out and come home.
+It is part of our everyday lives, unlike a park which is a separate destination we must choose to go to.

 If we are to have cooler suburbs and walkable streets, where walking is a core part of active transport rather than an optional leisure activity, it is these spaces that most need shady street trees and understory planting.